dtahero/study-buddy/README.md

 HackViolet project by Lihi Ancikovsky, Sriram Pasupunuti, Mitchell Gallehr.

-Innovative learning platoform which connects study partners to each other.
+Innovative learning platform which connects study partners to each other.
 Users can create "study sessions" for others to join.
 Sessions are stored on a database powered by MongoDB.

 Check it out [here!](https://studybuddy-vt.streamlit.app/)